faranalytics/streams-logger/README.md

 ## Introduction

 Streams offers an intuitive type-safe logging facility built on native Node streams.
-You can use the built-in logging components (e.g., Logger, Formatter, ConsoleHandler) for [common logging tasks](#usage) or implement your own [Transforms](#how-to-implement-a-transform) in order to handle a wide range of logging scenarios.
+You can use the built-in logging components (e.g., Logger, Formatter, ConsoleHandler) for [common logging tasks](#usage) or implement your own logging [Transforms](https://github.com/faranalytics/transformative) in order to handle a wide range of logging scenarios.

 ### Features

-- Type-safe logging pipelines.
+- Type-safe logging graphs.
-- Consume any native Node Writable stream and add it to your pipeline.
+- Consume any native Node Writable or Readable stream and add it to your graph.
-- A graph API pattern for constucting sophisticated logging pipelines.
+- A graph API pattern for constucting sophisticated logging graphs.
 - Error propagation and selective termination of inoperable graph components.

 ## Table of Contents